Growing Medical Need for Stray and Abandoned Cats

 1) Our little puppy who was thrown out of a car is now in a wonderful foster home with other little puppies and will be found a loving home through our friends at Home Fur-Ever Rescue.
 We received many e-mails on this guy, now named Boston, so if anyone is interested in adopting once he is available, please go to Home Fur-Ever’s facebook page.

 2) We still need furever, loving homes for our little felines, Oreo and Spooky (formerly known as Sebastian).
 Both little guys are very lovable and would make a wonderful family members.
-Check out their stories on our page and if anyone is interested, please contact Gina or me. [email protected] or [email protected].
+Check out their stories on our page and if anyone is interested, please contact Gina or me. gina.4paws1heart@gmail.com or diana.4paws1heart@gmail.com.

 3) Our little Dewey still needs your prayers.
 He is not in the clear just yet.
 Gina is with him tonight and will let us know how he’s doing.